emcrisostomo/latency-simulation/blog-post.md

 Any attempt to estimate $C_s^2$ from percentiles therefore requires a **modeling assumption**.

-This is not a flaw — Kingman itself is an approximation.
+This is not a flaw; Kingman itself is an approximation.
 What matters is being explicit about the assumption instead of pretending the data is richer than it is.

 ## A Pragmatic Default: Log-Normal Service Times